A NEW LAKE MICHIGAN HARBOR (1836 – 1888)

 The damaged concrete and timber at the end of the pier was repaired, and a square tower built out of the lake ward gable of the fog signal building.
 When the work was completed, the lighthouse was left looking as it does today.

 The slight damage to the former tower was repaired, and the tower was installed in Chicago in 1938 as the “Chicago Harbor Southeast Guidewall Lighthouse.”
-This tower still serves as an active Aid to Navigation, marking the entrance to the Chicago River Lock.
+(External Link) This tower still serves as an active Aid to Navigation, marking the entrance to the Chicago River Lock.

 THE GLORY YEARS (1931 – 1981)